dhach/frontend/src/assets/content/faq/faq.my_en.md

 * Experience in performing PCR and real-time PCR reactions
 * Experience in isolating RNA
-* Instruction for the execution of activities of security level S1 or S2
+* Experience with lab safety
+* Medical qualification for swab collection

 ### I have no experience with the methods mentioned, but I still want to help.
 What can I do?